kimfucious/sakura/README.md

 For publishing options, checkout [surge](https://surge.sh/help/getting-started-with-surge) and/or [netlify](https://www.netlify.com/blog/2017/05/11/migrating-your-jekyll-site-to-netlify/).
 There are other options, but these two are pretty slick.

 I haven't worked out if/how to make this work on Github Pages.
-My initial thoughts are that if Jekyll can do it, maybe I should.
-That said, the added value of _non safe_ plugins (to me, at the moment) outweighs any benefit of using GitHub pages, esp. when Netlify (or Surge) makes things so easy.
+My initial thoughts are that if Jekyll does it with their docs, maybe I should too.
+That said, Netlify (and Surge) makes things so easy, I haven't gotten around to it yet.

 ## Usage